 Are big baggy sweaters and loose sloppy pants making you look old and frumpy?
 Go the mirror now.
 Take a good look.
 Be honest.
 Baggy, poorly fitted clothes are a big problem after 40.

-We know, you’ve gained a few pounds, you don’t feel really good about your body and you cover up- big time.
+I know, you’ve gained a few pounds, you don’t feel really good about your body and you cover up- big time.
 But you are not fooling anyone!

 Big baggy clothes will not make you look slimmer.
 They will make you look heavier- much heavier than you really are and they make you look frumpy as frumpy can be!